How to Use sorted() and sort() in Python

 The same TypeError is thrown when you try to compare two non-comparable values without using sorted().

-If the values within the list can be compared and will not throw a TypeError, then the list can be sorted.
+If the values in the list can be compared without raising a TypeError, then the list can be sorted.
 This prevents sorting iterables with intrinsically unorderable values and producing output that may not make sense.

 Python